 The act allows qualified individuals to elect to use their prior-year earned income, instead of their current-year income, for purposes of the Sec.
 32 earned income tax credit and the Sec.
 24 child tax credit, if their current-year income is less than their prior-year income.

-A qualified individual is a person whose principal place of abode was in the California wildfire disaster area on Oct.
+A qualified individual is a person whose principal place of abode was in the California wildfire disaster zone or area on Oct.
 8, 2017, through Dec.
 31, 2017, and, if the individual resided in the wildfire disaster area, the individual was displaced from his or her abode by the wildfires.

 Individual tax incentives

 Provisions for individuals that expired at the end of 2016 that were retroactively reinstated, but only through 2017, include:

 - Sec.
 108(a)(1)(E), which excludes from gross income discharge of qualified principal residence indebtedness income.